 County commissioner’s daughter steps forward as the woman he sexually assaulted in Las Vegas

-HANCOCK COUNTY — One of Rachel Jessup’s fondest childhood memories used to be going to the polls on Election Day with her dad, John Jessup.
+HANCOCK COUNTY, Ind. — One of Rachel Jessup’s fondest childhood memories used to be going to the polls on Election Day with her dad, John Jessup.

 Rachel started going to the polls with Jessup, a current Hancock County Commissioner, when she was about the age of a kindergartener.
 That’s when she tried to convince voters to select her dad over the other candidates when he was running for a state legislative leadership seat.